david-abaev/CoolX-UI/README.md

 # CoolX-UI
 This is UI Kit for Xamarin.
-It's include Styles,Setters, Triggers and Behaviors for using in the building Xmaarin App (Xamarin.Forms / Xamarin.iOS / Xamarin.Android )
+It's include Styles,Setters, Triggers and Behaviors for using in the building Xamarin App (Xamarin.Forms / Xamarin.iOS / Xamarin.Android )

+#### To Do
+Add Triggers and Behaviors in the next release.

 ### How to use